DNACENSolutions/dnac_ansible_workflows/workflows/plug_and_play/README.md

 ```bash
 ansible-playbook -i ./inventory/demo_lab/inventory_demo_lab.yml ./workflows/plug_and_play/playbook/catalyst_center_pnp_playbook.yml --extra-vars VARS_FILE_PATH=./../vars/catalyst_center_pnp_vars.yml -vvvv
 ```
-## Task: Add and Claim a Device with Authorization
+## Task: Add and Claim and Authorize a Device

 This example demonstrates how to add a single device, automatically authorize it (if required), and then claim it to a site.